raspberrypi/documentation/configuration/config-txt/codeclicence.md

 Hardware decoding of additional codecs on the Pi3 and earlier can be enabled by [purchasing a licence](http://swag.raspberrypi.org/collections/software) that is locked to the CPU serial number of your Raspberry Pi.

-On the Pi4 the HW codecs for MPEG2 or VC1 are permanently disabled, and cannot be enabled even with a licence key.
-Because of the extra processing capabilities of the Pi4, MPEG2 and VC1 can be decoded in software via applications such as VLC and therefor do not need a HW licence key.
+On the Pi4 the hardware codecs for MPEG2 or VC1 are permanently disabled, and cannot be enabled even with a licence key.
+Because of the extra processing power of the Raspberry Pi 4, MPEG2 and VC1 can be decoded in software via applications such as VLC and therefore do not need a HW licence key.

 ## decode_MPG2